paulohenriquevn/aws-solutions-architect/README.md

 ### Question #232

-**Texto original:**
-A company runs demonstration environments for its customers on Amazon EC2 instances.
-Each environment is isolated in its own VPC.
-The company’s operations team needs to be notified when RDP or SSH access to an environment has been established.
-Which solution will meet this requirement?
-A. Configure Amazon CloudWatch Application Insights to create AWS Systems Manager OpsItems when RDP or SSH access is detected.
-B. Configure the EC2 instances with an IAM instance profile that has an IAM role with the AmazonSSMManagedInstanceCore policy attached.
-C. Publish VPC flow logs to Amazon CloudWatch Logs.
-Create required metric filters.
-Create an Amazon CloudWatch metric alarm with a notification action for when the alarm is in the ALARM state.
-D. Configure an Amazon EventBridge rule to listen for events of type EC2 Instance State-change Notification.
-Configure an Amazon Simple Notification Service (Amazon SNS) topic as a target.
-Subscribe the operations team to the topic.

-**Tradução:**
 Uma empresa opera ambientes de demonstração para seus clientes em instâncias Amazon EC2.
 Cada ambiente está isolado em sua própria VPC.
 A equipe de operações da empresa precisa ser notificada quando o acesso RDP ou SSH a um ambiente for estabelecido.
 Qual solução atenderá a esse requisito?
 A. Configurar o Amazon CloudWatch Application Insights para criar AWS Systems Manager OpsItems quando o acesso RDP ou SSH for detectado.